singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ![](media/04_7_7.JPG)

 Suppose we call commonAncestor(node  3,  node  5,  node 7).
-Of course, node 7 does not exist­ and that's where the issue will come in.
+Of course, node 7 does not exist and that's where the issue will come in.
 The calling order looks like:

 ```
 1    commonAnc(node  3, node 5, node 7)                     //--> 5
 2        calls commonAnc(node  1, node 5, node 7)           //--> null
 3           calls commonAnc(node  5,  node 5,  node 7)      //--> 5
 4               calls commonAnc(node  8,  node 5,  node 7)  //--> null
 ```

-In other words, when we call c ommonAncestor on the right subtree, the code will return node 5, just as it should.
-The problem is that in finding the common ancestor of pand q, the calling function can't distin­ guish between the two cases:
+In other words, when we call commonAncestor on the right subtree, the code will return node 5, just as it should.
+The problem is that in finding the common ancestor of p and q, the calling function can't distinguish between the two cases:

 - Case 1: p is a child of q (or, q is a child of p)
-- Case 2: p is in the tree and q is not (or, q is in the tree and pis not)
+- Case 2: p is in the tree and q is not (or, q is in the tree and p is not)

-In either of these cases, c ommonAncestor will return p.
+In either of these cases, commonAncestor will return p.
 In the first case, this is the correct return value, but in the second case, the return value should be null.

 We somehow need to distinguish between these two cases, and this is what the code below does.
 This code solves the problem by returning two values: the node itself and a flag indicating whether this node is actually the common ancestor.